 If you think you won’t have enough money to live on, you can ask for an advance payment of Universal Credit, but this has to be repaid from your benefit when you start to get this.

-There are a number of different resources you can access about Universal Credit and to make the process of applying for it easier.
+There are a few different resources you can access about Universal Credit and to make the process of applying for it easier.

-1. Check if you are in a full or live service area on the Universal Credit Info website.
-You can find out more information about full and live service areas here.
+1. Check if you are in a full service area on the Universal Credit Info website.

 2. Find out more about the Universal Credit roll-out timetable here.